top of page

 between commercialism, or the system of reckless waste, and communism, or the system of

 neighbourly common sense’.
-The residency will seek to introduce into the community an
+The residency sought to introduce into the community an

 appreciation of what Ivan Illich called ‘convivial tools’, which he defined as ‘those which give each